 Another aspect that makes Madrid’s condition so unique is the architecture of the stadium.
 The tournament is played at “La Caja Mágica”, a venue that has three stadiums with retractable roof and a structure that makes it almost like an indoor tournament.

-When betting at the Madrid Masters, you should always consider altitude and how fast the conditions are.
+When betting on the Madrid Masters, you should always consider altitude and how fast the conditions are.
 Players with big serves and powerful groundstrokes, such as Zverev, are really difficult to stop on this tournament.

 Don’t forget also to check the weather forecast for the day, as the event has retractable roofs in the three main stadiums.
 This means that play will continue indoors, which are even faster conditions.
 Even though the match is still played on clay, the surface affects tennis betting and other factors such as being played indoors.